Sadie Robertson Returns To Social Media After Week Long Digital Detox

 What a week.
 A week of rest and recharge in a place of pure beauty.
 Every time I’m around the mountains I’ve felt the same whisper reminder from the Lord that I first felt when skiing.
 “You can be going at a fast pace, but still have peace when your gaze is fixed on me.”
 As we were doing a 16 mile bike ride and going at a fast pace I was so in awe of the creation around me that I didn’t even think about the pace or the pain.
 I just had an immensely joyful peace.
 Yes, life is crazy right now.
 Yes, things are bad right now.
 I’m not saying ignore those things, but I have learned from the word of God that a fixed gaze can and will carry you a long way.
 We are in desperate need of repositioning our eyes and our hearts towards Him as individuals, a nation, and a world.
 I needed to get off my phone this week.
 Maybe you do too!
 So thankful for my family and this time we shared together ❤️

-The final photo included in the photo featured the group walking together through the woods with what appeared to be materials for a picnic.
+The final photo in the set featured the group walking together through the woods with what appeared to be provisions for a picnic.

-In the caption of the post, Sadie discussed how valuable the time away from technology had been and how much she learned from the hiatus.
-She discussed going on a long bike ride and having the opportunity to take in the beauty of nature which she said helped remind her of God’s presence.
+In the caption of the post, Sadie discussed how valuable the time away from technology was and how much she learned from the hiatus.
+She wrote about going on a long bike ride and having the opportunity to take in the beauty of nature, which reminded her of God’s presence.
 She noted that the week had given her a great sense of peace as well as the opportunity to come back recharged and refreshed.

 Sadie concluded her caption with a note of encouragement for her fans.
-While she acknowledged that times are certainly difficult and different right now, it is important to keep the faith and remain positive.
+She acknowledged that times are certainly difficult and different right now, and wrote that it’s important to keep the faith and remain positive.

 The post got over 89,000 likes only a few hours after it was shared online.
 Her fans took to the comments section to thank her for the uplifting message.